PagerDuty/incident-response-docs/docs/oncall/being_oncall.md

 ---
 cover: assets/img/covers/being_on-call.png
-description: A summary of the expectations and responsibilities of being on-call at PagerDuty, along with some best practice and etiquette recommendations.
+description: A summary of the expectations and responsibilities of being on-call at GetYourGuide, along with some best practice and etiquette recommendations.
 ---
 ![Alert Fatigue](../assets/img/misc/alert_fatigue.png)

 A summary of expectations and helpful information for being on-call.

 ## What is On-Call?
 Being on-call means that you are able to be contacted at any time in order to investigate and fix issues that may arise for the system you are responsible for.
-For example, if you are on-call for your service at PagerDuty, should any alarms be triggered for that service, you will receive a "page" (an alert on your mobile device, email, phone call, or SMS, etc.) giving you details on what has broken and how to fix it.
+For example, if you are on-call for your service at GetYourGuide, should any alarms be triggered for that service, you will receive a "page" (an alert on your mobile device, email, phone call, or SMS, etc.) giving you details on what has broken and how to fix it.
 You will be expected to take whatever actions are necessary in order to resolve the issue and return your service to a normal state.

-On-call responsibilities extend beyond normal office hours, and if you are on-call you are expected to be able to respond to issues, even at 2am.
-This sounds horrible (and it can be), but this is what our customers go through, and is the problem that the PagerDuty product itself is trying to fix!
+On-call responsibilities can extend beyond normal office hours, and if you are on-call you are expected to be able to respond to issues.
+If your team is on an L3 oncall rotation, this includes overnight.

 ## Responsibilities

 1. **Prepare**
     * Have your laptop and Internet with you (office, home, a MiFi dongle, a phone with a tethering plan, etc).
         * Have a way to charge your MiFi.
-    * Team alert escalation happens within 5 minutes, set/stagger your notification timeouts (push, SMS, phone...) accordingly.
+    * Team alert escalation happens within 30 minutes, set/stagger your notification timeouts (push, SMS, phone...) accordingly.
-        * Make sure PagerDuty texts and calls can [bypass your "Do Not Disturb" settings](https://support.pagerduty.com/docs/notification-phone-numbers).
+        * Make sure PagerDuty (our alerting provider) texts and calls can [bypass your "Do Not Disturb" settings](https://support.pagerduty.com/docs/notification-phone-numbers).
     * Be prepared (environment is set up, a current working copy of the necessary repos is local and functioning, you have configured and tested environments on workstations, your credentials for third-party services are current and so on...)
+        * Ensure you have your 2FA codes or device with you.
     * Read our Incident Response documentation (that's this!) to understand how we handle serious incidents, what the different roles and methods of communication are, etc.
     * Be aware of your upcoming on-call time (primary, backup) and arrange swaps around travel, vacations, appointments etc.